Measurements of Higgs boson production cross-sections in the $H\to\tau^{+}\tau^{-}$ decay channel in $pp$ collisions at $\sqrt{s}=13\,\text{TeV}$ with the ATLAS detector: Introduction

 This work uses \SI{139}{\ifb} of $pp$ collision data collected at a centre-of-mass energy of \SI{13}{\TeV}, to be compared with \SI{36}{\ifb} for the previous \Htautau cross-section measurements~\cite{HIGG-2017-07}.
 It introduces a new reconstructed-event categorisation designed for the improved \emph{stage 1.2} binning~\cite{stxs1.1} of the simplified template cross-section (STXS) framework~\cite{deFlorian:2016spz}.
 The treatment of ggF events with Higgs boson produced with a large transverse momentum is refined with three times more categories.
 Selected events are categorised with requirements on the transverse momentum of the reconstructed Higgs boson candidate (\pTH) and on the potential additional hadronic jets.
 Two new categories targeting production modes where the Higgs boson is created in association with other objects are added, based on requirements on the kinematics and tagged flavour of the jets in the event.
-The first targets the production of a Higgs boson in association with a pair of top quarks (\ttH), where both top quarks and both $\tau$-leptons decay hadronically, complementing the explorations in Ref.~\cite{HIGG-2013-26}, and is denoted by tt(0$\ell$)\Hthadthad in the rest of this paper.\footnote{In this document, $\ell\,=\,e,\,\mu$.
-Therefore, 0$\ell$ indicates the absence of electrons or muons selected in the event.} The second targets the production of a Higgs boson in association with a vector boson $V$ (\Wboson, \Zboson).
+The first targets the production of a Higgs boson in association with a pair of top quarks (\ttH), where both top quarks and both $\tau$-leptons decay hadronically, complementing the explorations in Ref.~\cite{HIGG-2013-26}, and is denoted by tt(0$\ell$)\Hthadthad in the rest of this paper.
+The second targets the production of a Higgs boson in association with a vector boson $V$ (\Wboson, \Zboson).
 This new category, referred to as V(had)H, focuses on events with a hadronic decay of the $V$ boson while the production of $Z(\to\ell\ell)H$ and $W(\to\ell\nu)H$ events is studied separately~\autocite{HIGG-2014-01}.
 Finally, the selection of VBF events was also improved by multivariate techniques.

 In addition to the new extended categorisation, several improvements to the analysis methodology have been implemented: the object selection has been improved, multivariate discriminants have been optimised to enhance the purity of the SRs in the targeted Higgs boson production modes, the number of simulated background events has been increased significantly and the usage of the \Zll control region has been refined.
 The latter relies on a new simplified implementation of the embedding technique~\cite{HIGG-2014-09, CMS-TAU-18-001} which, instead of replacing the reconstructed electrons and muons from \Zll events by equivalent simulated $\tau$-lepton decay products, simply rescales their transverse momentum to that of an equivalent $\tau$-lepton.